University of Texas School of Law

 Director, Houston Trial Lawyers Association

-Famously known as “The Texas Hammer” and “The Hammer Lawyer,” personal injury attorney, Jim Adler, has been hammering for car accident victims for over 40 years, championing “the little guy” against big corporations and big insurance companies which would deny their legal rights.
+Famously known as “The Texas Hammer” and “The Hammer Lawyer,” personal injury attorney, Jim Adler, has been hammering for accident victims for over 50 years, championing “the little guy” against big corporations and big insurance companies which would often deny them their legal rights.

 Family Man, Giving Back

 You may know Jim Adler only from his media appearances and tough-talking TV ads.
 But he’s more than that.
 He’s also a family man who loves children and devotes much time and his firm’s resources to children’s charity causes.

 In 2009, former Houston Mayor Bill White appointed Jim Adler to the Board of Directors of the Joint City/County Commission on Children, recognizing his lifelong devotion to helping children.

 “I believe we all should give back to our communities,” said Adler, a Dallas native who speaks fluent Spanish.
 “I believe in helping people and doing good works.”

 In fact, unlike his fierce TV image, Jim Adler is “a people person.
 I enjoy being around people from all walks of life.
 I love the joy of life – of just being alive.”

 He’s also even more active than his busy legal work suggests.